D-Bavanapriya/PRODIGY_DS_03-Decision-Tree-Classifier/README.md

 # PRODIGY_DS_03-Decision-Tree-Classifier
+# Task 03
-# Decision Tree Classifier on Bank Marketing Dataset
+# Decision Tree Classifier on Bank Marketing Datase
 This repository contains a project focused on implementing a Decision Tree Classifier using a bank marketing dataset.
 The dataset consists of customer information and is used to predict whether a customer will subscribe to a term deposit based on certain features.

 # Files